shawnr/practical-javascript-2-webapps/application-architecture/project-application-architecture.md

 * Add comments where they would be helpful to improve the readability of the project.

 ## Working the Project
-In order to get this project working, we should first fork the repository from the main Refactoring Practice repo, then we should clone the files to our local development area.
+In order to get this project working, we should first fork the repository from the main [Refactoring Practice repository](https://github.com/suwebdev/wats4000-refactoring), then we should clone the files to our local development area.
 We will need to install the project dependencies by running `npm install` from the project root directory.

 ### Make an OpenWeatherMap.org API Key
 To get the project running, we need to make an account on [OpenWeatherMap.org](https://openweathermap.org/) and generate an API key.
 Once we have created an account, the API Keys can be found under our Account page ([located here](https://home.openweathermap.org/api_keys)).
 Create a new API Key and then open the project repository in a preferred editor.
 We must find the `YOUR_APPID_HERE` placeholders in the `CitySearch.vue`, `CurrentWeather.vue` and `Forecast.vue` files and replace those placeholders with our actual API Key (called an `APPID` by OpenWeatherMap.org).